-These plants have large tuberous roots.
-In their native regions the tubers and sometimes other parts are eaten.
-The tubers are made up of spongy tissue capable to becoming engorged with water during the rainy season and then storing it for use during the dry season.
-Some Fockeas have been found weighing close to 100 pounds (45 kg).
+Fockeas have large tuberous roots.
+In their native regions, the tubers and sometimes other parts of the plant are eaten.
+The tuber consists of spongy tissue capable of collecting water during the rainy season for the plant to use during the dry season.
+Some specimens have been found weighing around 100 pounds (45 kg).

-Young plants usually grow in the shade of companion plants, trees and bushes.
-As they mature the Fockeas send up twining, straggling or erect aerial stems which can become so dense they sometimes strangle the support shrub to death.
-At other times, when rain has been scarce, Fockeas are hardly detectable in the field, as they can drop their leaves and branches, leaving the remaining plant underground.
+Young Fockeas usually grow in the shade of companion plants.
+As Fockeas mature, they send up erect, straggling, or twining aerial stems that sometimes become so dense they strangle the support plant to death.
+At other times, when rain is scarce, Fockeas are hardly noticeable in the field, as they usually drop their leaves and branches, leaving the remaining plant underground.

-The leaves are all simple and opposite, but vary in size and dimension.
-Some have entire and flat margins, while others have undulating and strongly crisped margins.
-The leaves are variable in many extended populations.
-Flowers are typically greenish-white, regular and nearly inconspicuous, with some exceptions.
+The leaves are simple, opposite, and vary in size and shape between species.
+Some have entire margins, while others have strongly undulated or crisped margins.
+Leaves are also variable in many extended populations.
+Flowers are typically bisexual, greenish-white, and nearly inconspicuous.

 Growing Conditions for Fockea

-Fockeas are hardy to light frost and short duration temperatures down to USDA hardiness zones 9b, 25 °F (-3.9 °C).
+Fockeas can withstand a light frost.
+They are cold hardy down to USDA hardiness zones 9b, 25 °F (-3.9 °C).